-Currently, there are 31 Denim fabric manufacturing mills in Bangladesh which can produce over 400 million metres of fabric – enough to supply about 40 per cent of the total demand.
+Currently, there are 31 Denim fabric manufacturing mills in Bangladesh which can produce over 400 million meters of fabric – enough to supply about 40 percent of the total demand.
 The remainder is imported.
-Even two years ago, Bangladesh was highly dependent on the import to produce Denim fabrics, a material that is essentially a sophisticated knitted produce of cotton.
+Even two years ago, Bangladesh was highly dependent on the import to produce Denim fabrics, a material that is essentially sophisticated knitted produce of cotton.

-The Jute and Textile Product Development Centre (JTPDC), a project under Bangladesh’s Ministry of Jute and Textiles have been working on blending jute – a product that grows in abundance in Bangladesh – with cotton to make blended fabric.
+The Jute and Textile Product Development Centre (JTPDC), a project under Bangladesh’s Ministry of Jute and Textiles, has been working on blending jute – a product that grows in abundance in Bangladesh – with cotton to make blended fabric.
 They have successfully produced several varieties of blended yarn with different proportions of jute.

-According to what could be known about the process, jute fibres are cut in 4cm pieces and treated with a variety of chemicals and softened to near-cotton quality.
-Then, they are blended together in a process what is called ‘cotton processing system’ to produce the fabric eligible for producing home textiles, Denim, shopping bags and garment products.
+According to what could be known about the process, jute fibers are cut in 4cm pieces and treated with a variety of chemicals and softened to near-cotton quality.
+Then, they are blended in a process that is called ‘cotton processing system’ to produce the fabric eligible for producing home textiles, Denim, shopping bags, and garment products.

-In line with the milestone research, Bangladesh Government has approved the construction of a specialised jute textiles mill in Jamalpur which will focus on producing jute-blend Denim.
-The ‘Sheikh Hasina Specialised Jute Textile Mill’ was given a go ahead at the meeting of Executive Committee of the National Economic Council (ECNEC) on July 3.
+In line with the milestone research, Bangladesh Government has approved the construction of a specialized jute textiles mill in Jamalpur which will focus on producing jute-blend Denim.
+The ‘Sheikh Hasina Specialised Jute Textile Mill’ was given a go-ahead at the meeting of the Executive Committee of the National Economic Council (ECNEC) on July 3.
 The project, being implemented at the cost of over BDT518.8 crore is expected to be undertaken by the Bangladesh Jute Mill Corporation and completed by June 2020.

-Expectations are, once completed, the specialised mill will produce over 432,000 pieces of Denim trousers for export and supply 21.34 million metres of Denim and other jute blend fabrics for the domestic industry.
+Expectations are, once completed, the specialized mill will produce over 432,000 pieces of Denim trousers for export and supply 21.34 million meters of Denim and other jute blend fabrics for the domestic industry.

-There is scepticism about the reality of the project – it being government-funded and all that.
+There is skepticism about the reality of the project – it is government-funded and all that.
 But there is no doubt that if it can be implemented, it will be a boon for the country.

 According to him, consumers in the West are always on the lookout for new fashion and fabric trends.
 “They are always looking for new fashion.
 They are particularly interested in eco-friendly apparel items.
 This jute-blend Denim can be a very lucrative product to them.
 It has the potential to be the next line of eco-friendly Denim product.”

-Worldwide, the Denim business is expected to flourish at a compound annual growth rate (CAGR) of 6.5 per cent in the next two years.
-Asia Pacific Countries are likely to harbour the fastest growth for Denim market.
-Premium Denim jeans is expected to have a CAGR of 12.23 per cent by 2020 in this region, according to Technavio data.
+Worldwide, the Denim business is expected to flourish at a compound annual growth rate (CAGR) of 6.5 percent in the next two years.
+Asia Pacific Countries are likely to harbor the fastest growth for the Denim market.
+Premium Denim jeans are expected to have a CAGR of 12.23 percent by 2020 in this region, according to Technavio data.